From beers to cars, German consumers face higher prices - NewsBreak

 From beers to cars, German consumers face higher prices

-BERLIN, Oct 28 (Reuters) - German consumers face a rise in prices for goods across the board as more and more companies in Europe's largest economy pass on higher production costs, driven by widespread supply shortages and a spike in energy prices.
+BERLIN, Oct 28 (Reuters) - German consumers face higher prices for goods across the board as more and more companies in Europe’s largest economy decide to pass on increased production costs, driven by widespread supply shortages and a spike in energy prices.

 While the development is helping firms to improve corporate margins after the coronavirus shock, consumers are feeling the pinch of higher prices, which could hurt household spending and ultimately domestic demand if wage growth is not keeping up.